mattearly/dmpower/README.md

     and provides a Challenge Rating ranging from very easy to very hard.

 * **Charts**.
-    * Poison prices chart
+    * Poison Prices chart
-    * madness chart
+    * Madness chart
-    * diseases chart
+    * Diseases chart

 [back to index](#0-index)